 The way David describes it, I think of superheroes.
 Imagine you could fly as high as the moon or even higher; God would be there.
 Imagine if you could drill a deep, deep hole right to the middle of the earth, God would be there too!

 What if you hid in your darkest closet.
 Would God find you?
 Yes!
 We might think it's dark and no one can see us but God is light, He doesn't see the darkness at all!

 There is no place on earth or beyond that you could hide that God wouldn't find you.
 He is always keeping track of you!
 Hide and seek won't work with God, He knows where you're going to hide before you get there!

 The next part David discusses is about before we were born!
 Do you think God knew you BEFORE you were born?
 The answer is yes!

 God put you together when you were as tiny as a marble and even smaller!
 He had big plans for how you would look, what you would be like; He was part of it all.

 He knew all about you when you were still inside your mother's tummy.
 Every tiny freckle, the color of your hair, even that one funny birthmark that you have that no one else has, is all the work of God.

 And another thing, God doesn't make junk!
-He made you beautiful and precious and in his perfect way.
-So don't let anyone think that you're not good enough or pretty enough.
+He made you beautiful and precious and in His perfect way.
+So don't let anyone make you think that you're not good enough or smart enough or pretty enough.
 You were planned and made by the God of the universe who made you special and different from everyone else!